ibm-cloud-docs/text-to-speech/http.md

       <code>audio/basic</code>
     </td>
     <td>
-      <em>Basic audio</em>, a single-channel audio format encoded using
+      <em>Basic audio</em>, a single-channel audio format that is encoded
-      8-bit u-law (or mu-law) data sampled at 8 kHz.
+      by using 8-bit u-law (or mu-law) data that is sampled at 8 kHz.
 This format provides a lowest-common denominator media type.
 For more information, see the IETF
       <a target="_blank" href="https://tools.ietf.org/html/rfc2046">Request
         for Comment (RFC) 2046 ![External link icon](../../icons/launch-glyph.svg "External link icon")</a> and